jyablonski/Predicting-All-NBA-Teams-using-KNN/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

+Data partition - 70 / 30 split.  k fold cross validation.  preprocess step by scaling all data to z scores to ensure all features are equal in weight.

 ![ROC Curve All-NBA](https://user-images.githubusercontent.com/16946556/64449408-aac0a580-d094-11e9-8a02-463cec5b2221.png)

 I then printed out a simple ROC Curve, whiched showed that the best K would be equal to 31 neighbors.